bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

 `this` refers to the global object beneath which all of JS is contained.

 2: Implicit Binding --
-`this` referes to the object left of the `.` when invoking a method on an object.
+`this` refers to the object left of the `.` when invoking a method on an object.

 3: New Keyword --
 `this` refers to the object being created by a constructor function.